Kkalkotwar/End-to-End-Machine-Learning-Project-with-Deployment/README.md

 3. Update params.yaml    ------> We will be writing all the parameters we wil be using in our project.
                                  Let's say values like "α" , "β" , "γ" which might be used in our process code.
 4. Update the entity     ------> Updating the config_entity.py file in src folder
-5. Update the configuration manager in src config -----> Inside the src.config folder
+5. Update the configuration manager in src config -----> Inside the src.config folder ["Configuration.py" file]
 6. Update the components ------> Components like "Data Ingestion", "Data Validation", "Data Transformation"...etc.
 7. Update the pipeline   ------> Update and adding the pipeline.
 Basically integrating all the components with pipeline {Training pipeline separate and prediction pipeline separate}.